AashayBhupendraDoshi/RPi4b_cellular_OBDscanner/README.md

 git pull origin main
 ```

-* For installing all packages in `reqirement.txt` file run following command in your project directory:
+* For installing all packages in `reqirement.txt` file, run following command in your project directory:

 ```
 pip install -r requirements.txt